A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is Medicare Advantage?

 Original Medicare is available throughout the United States.
 And in most parts of the country, Medicare Advantage plans are available as an alternative, for people who prefer private health insurance.
-Medicare Advantage plans are available in all 105 counties7 in Kansas as of 2023.3
+Medicare Advantage plans are available in most counties3

-Seventeen percent of Kansas Medicare beneficiaries selected private Medicare Advantage plans as of 2018,2 which was much lower than the 35% of all Medicare beneficiaries nationwide who had Medicare Advantage enrollment at that point.8 The remaining 83% of the state’s Medicare beneficiaries had opted instead for coverage under Original Medicare.
+Seventeen percent of Kansas Medicare beneficiaries selected private Medicare Advantage plans as of 2018,4 which was much lower than the 35% of all Medicare beneficiaries nationwide who had Medicare Advantage enrollment at that point.5 The remaining 83% of the state’s Medicare beneficiaries had opted instead for coverage under Original Medicare.

-Total Medicare coverage enrollment has been growing nationwide, but Medicare Advantage enrollment has been growing even faster.9 As of mid-2023, nearly 32% of Medicare beneficiaries in Kansas (180,598 people) were enrolled in private plans obtained through Medicare Advantage insurers1 (this does not count people with Original Medicare who supplement their coverage with private Medigap or Medicare Part D prescription drug coverage).
-For reference, Medicare Advantage enrollment had climbed to over 48% nationwide by that point.6
+Total Medicare coverage enrollment has been growing nationwide, but Medicare Advantage enrollment has been growing even faster.
+As of August 2024, nearly 33% of Medicare beneficiaries in Kansas (196,518 people) were enrolled in private plans obtained through Medicare Advantage insurers.1

 Medicare Advantage offers all of the benefits of Original Medicare (hospital inpatient care plus outpatient services), plus additional benefits like a cap on out-of-pocket costs, and in most cases, integrated Medicare Part D prescription drug coverage (the cap on out-of-pocket costs does not apply to the Medicare Part D prescription drug coverage, however).

-Depending on the county in which they live, residents in Kansas can select from between five and 41 Medicare Advantage plans for 2023.3
+Depending on the county in which they live, residents in Kansas can select from between one and 40 Medicare Advantage plans for 2024.3

 During the Medicare Annual Election Period each fall (October 15 to December 7), Medicare beneficiaries can switch between Medicare Advantage and Original Medicare, and can also make changes to their Medicare Part D prescription drug coverage (but in most cases, there is not an opportunity to make a change to Medigap coverage without medical underwriting and/or a penalty).
 There is also a Medicare Advantage Annual Enrollment Period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.